mikaelpatel/Cosa/examples/VWI/CosaVWIsender/README.md

 CosaVWIsender
 =============
 Demonstration of the Virtual Wire Interface (VWI) driver.
-Transmits a simple message with identity, message number, and two analog data samples.
+Transmits a simple message with two analog data samples.
 See CosaVWIreceiver.

 Circuit
 -------